Vikuuu/Vikuuu.github.io/src/content/posts/implementing-sorted-set-in-go.md

 #### Find

-Now we want to implement the `Find` feature of the skip list, that will take the key and searches the whole skiplist and if the key is found, returns its value otherwise based on your preference, return either a bool, error or anything else.
+Now we want to implement the `Find` feature of the skip list, that will take the key and searches the whole skiplist and if the key is found.
+Returns its value otherwise based on your preference, return either a bool, error, or anything else.

 ```go
 func (s *SkipList) Find(key []byte) ([]byte, error) {